Get us in your inbox

 • Coffeeshops

-One of the first venues to open at lavish new city-centre complex The Grand, 200 Degrees is a haven of artisanal coffee and exquisite sandwiches.
+One of the first venues to open at the lavish city-centre complex The Grand, 200 Degrees is a haven of artisanal coffee and exquisite sandwiches.
 Despite the wealth of independent coffee shops in Birmingham, this one stands out for its emphasis on the food as well as the brews.
 Sandwiches are available from a regularly changing menu.
 Naturally, they roast their own house blend, an exotic combination of Vietnamese robusta and Colombian arabica beans.

 Advertising